TommyScribble/feedback-popup/README.md

 ### Installation

-- Running `npm install` in the app's root directory will install everything you need for development.
+- Running `yarn` in the app's root directory will install everything you need for development.

 ### Development Server

-- `npm start` will run the app's development server at [http://localhost:3000](http://localhost:3000), automatically reloading the page on every JS change.
+- `yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000), automatically reloading the page on every JS change.
 - `gulp` will proxy the server to [http://localhost:3001](http://localhost:3001), compile the SCSS and automatically reload the page on every SCSS change

 ### Building